Codecademy/docs/content/python/concepts/classes/classes.md

 ---
-Title: 'Classes'
+Title: "Classes"
-Description: 'Classes are templates used to define the properties and methods of objects in code.'
+Description: "Classes are templates used to define the properties and methods of objects in code."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Attributes'
+  - "Attributes"
-  - 'Classes'
+  - "Classes"
-  - 'Methods'
+  - "Methods"
-  - 'Objects'
+  - "Objects"
-  - 'OOP'
+  - "OOP"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 **Classes** are templates used to define the properties and methods of objects in code.
 They can describe the kinds of data that the class holds, and also how a programmer interacts with that data.